Memberships & Affiliations

 - Office of the Vice President for Business Affairs

-- UofL works with other institutions of higher education throughout the state through the Kentucky Campus Sustainability Leaders Workshops.
+- UofL shares ideas through the Kentucky Campus Sustainability Leaders Workshops.
 UofL sends representatives to each workshop, and on October 22nd, 2010, UofL hosted the second workshop in this on-going collaboration, with representatives from: Bluegrass Community and Technical College, Transylvania

 University, Murray State University, University of Louisville, University of